Factom-Asset-Tokens/wasm-contract-poc/examples/c/types/README.md

-# C WASM - Add Numbers
+# C WASM - Working With Types

-This example package demonstrates compiling a simple C program, `add.c` which adds two numbers to WASM, executing it in a host environment, and accessing it's methods.
+This example package demonstrates compiling a C program, `types.c` which working with types pased to WASM from JS